benjefferies/branch-protection-bot/README.md

 ##### `owner`

-**Required** Owner.
-For example benjefferies for https://github.com/benjefferies/branch-protection-bot
+For example benjefferies for https://github.com/benjefferies/branch-protection-bot.
+If not set with repo GITHUB_REPOSITORY variable will be used

 ##### `repo`

-**Required** Repo.
-For example branch-protection-bot for https://github.com/benjefferies/branch-protection-bot
+For example branch-protection-bot for https://github.com/benjefferies/branch-protection-bot.
+If not set with repo GITHUB_REPOSITORY variable will be used

 ##### `branch`